Meeting with me

 Convenience

-These services mean that you are able to receive support from the comfort of your own home, or wherever it is that you are.
-This can be a hugely beneficial aspect for the following individuals in particular:
+It also means that you are able to receive support from the comfort of your own home, or during your work day without leaving the office, or wherever it is that you are.

 Housebound and/or disabled individuals.